osaga-fu/rc2-4.3-git-team-wow/README.md

 # 4.3.
 Git Ways of working

-Each team must write the code in the `ToyController` and `UserController` classes to make the tests pass.
+Each team must write the code in the `ToyController` and `CustomerController` classes to make the tests pass.

 You can run the tests by doing: